Keith-Web3/Screen-Recorder-Extension/README.md

 # Screen-Recorder-Extension
 ![logo](https://github.com/Keith-Web3/Screen-Recorder-Extension/assets/96974022/973c0bf8-3b19-4aa1-a104-d9c2e4526ddf)

 HelpMeOut Extension is a screen recorder Chrome extension that allows you to easily capture and share your screen.
 It's one of the tasks from the HNG10 internship.
+Please read [Usage](#Usage) to see how to start up the extension properly to avoid any errors.

 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)